GHCamille/blablattractiveness/README.md

  I think we can extract an attractivity score out of that. (to balance with the network the city has : is it remote (ex : Brest is kinda remote) ? is it well connected with tempting offers (like in Britanny people only pay 15€ when they are traveling less than 250km and are -26 years old) ?

  Let's see how this EDA goes.
 If it goes well with that first approach, I guess I'll extend it to other cities.

+# First Steps
+1) Get API
+2) See how it goes - Want to query for trips ID for Rennes > Brest Fridays 6:00PM if possible
+3) For each trip - same origin same destination same hour : what's the price ?
+4) Compute median/average price
+5) See the results ...
+How does it go ?